USS Maine (1890): Sinking

 The cause of the accident was immediately debated.
-Waking up President McKinley to break the news, Commander Francis W. Dickins referred to it as an "accident".
-Commodore George Dewey, Commander of the Asiatic Squadron, "feared at first that she had been destroyed by the Spanish, which of course meant war, and I was getting ready for it when a later dispatch said it was an accident."
-Navy Captain Philip R. Alger, an expert on ordnance and explosives, posted a bulletin at the Navy Department the next day saying that the explosion had been caused by a spontaneous fire in the coal bunkers.
-Assistant Navy Secretary Theodore Roosevelt wrote a letter protesting this statement, which he viewed as premature.
+Waking President McKinley to break the news, commander Francis W. Dickins called it an "accident".
+Commodore George Dewey, commander of the Asiatic Squadron, "feared at first that she had been destroyed by the Spanish, which of course meant war, and I was getting ready for it when a later dispatch said it was an accident."
+Navy captain Philip R. Alger, an expert on ordnance and explosives, posted a bulletin at the Navy Department the next day communicating that the explosion had been caused by a spontaneous fire in the coal bunkers.
+Assistant Navy secretary Theodore Roosevelt wrote a letter protesting this statement, which he viewed as premature.
 Roosevelt argued that Alger should not have commented on an ongoing investigation, saying, "Mr. Alger cannot possibly know anything about the accident.
 All the best men in the Department agree that, whether probable or not, it certainly is possible that the ship was blown up by a mine."

 Yellow journalism

-The New York Journal and New York World, owned respectively by William Randolph Hearst and Joseph Pulitzer, gave Maine intense press coverage, employing tactics that would later be labeled "yellow journalism".
-Both papers exaggerated and distorted any information they could obtain, sometimes even fabricating news when none that fitted their agenda was available.
+The New York Journal and New York World, owned respectively by William Randolph Hearst and Joseph Pulitzer, sensationalized the Maine incident with intense press coverage, employing tactics that would later be labeled "yellow journalism".
+Both newspapers exaggerated and distorted much of the information they obtained, sometimes even fabricating news to fit their agendas.
 For a week following the sinking, the Journal devoted a daily average of eight and a half pages of news, editorials and pictures to the event.
 Its editors sent a full team of reporters and artists to Havana, including Frederic Remington, and Hearst announced a reward of $50,000 "for the conviction of the criminals who sent 258 American sailors to their deaths."

-The World, while overall not as lurid or shrill in tone as the Journal, nevertheless indulged in similar theatrics, insisting continually that Maine had been bombed or mined.
-Privately, Pulitzer believed that "nobody outside a lunatic asylum" really believed that Spain sanctioned Maine's destruction.
-Nevertheless, this did not stop the World from insisting that the only "atonement" Spain could offer the U.S. for the loss of ship and life, was the granting of complete Cuban independence.
-Nor did it stop the paper from accusing Spain of "treachery, willingness, or laxness" for failing to ensure the safety of Havana Harbor.
-The American public, already agitated over reported Spanish atrocities in Cuba, was driven to increased hysteria.
+The World, while overall not as lurid or shrill in tone as the Journal, nevertheless indulged in similar theatrics, insisting continuously that Maine had been bombed or mined.
+Privately, Pulitzer felt that "nobody outside a lunatic asylum" really believed that Spain sanctioned Maine's destruction.
+However, his New York World insisted that the only "atonement" that Spain could offer the U.S. for the loss of ship and life was the granting of complete Cuban independence.
+The paper accused Spain of "treachery, willingness, or laxness" for failing to ensure the safety of Havana Harbor.
+Many members of the American public, already agitated over reported Spanish atrocities in Cuba, were driven to increased hysteria.

-William Randolph Hearst's reporting on Maine whipped up support for military action against the Spanish in Cuba regardless of their actual involvement in the sinking.
+Hearst's reporting on the Maine incident generated support for military action against the Spanish in Cuba regardless of their actual involvement in the sinking.
 He frequently cited various naval officers saying that the explosion could not have been an on-board accident.
-He quoted an "officer high in authority" as saying "The idea that the catastrophe resulted from an internal accident is preposterous.
+He quoted an "officer high in authority" as saying: "The idea that the catastrophe resulted from an internal accident is preposterous.
 In the first place, such a thing has never occurred before that I have ever heard of either in the British navy or ours."